lgeek/gnu-linux-on-acer-chromebook-13/readme.md

 To build on a platform other than ChromeOS, a cross-compilation toolchain for ARM is required.
 In Debian based systems this toolchain is bundled in the package `gcc-arm-none-eabi`.

+Other packages to install on Debian based systems: `u-boot-tools`; `device-tree-compiler`.

 Developer mode on Chromebook
 ----------------------------